This is a comprehensive guide to criminal procedural law.

 When pleading not guilty the following activities proceeds.

 Bail Pending Trial

 Bail refers to the conditional discharge of the accused person pending the determination of his case.
-Bail hinge itself on the doctrine of presumption of innocence.
+Bail hinges on the doctrine of presumption of innocence.

-When the accused person is charged with the bailable offense he may pray/ask the court to realize him on bail pending the determination of his case.
+When the accused person is charged with a bailable offense he may pray/ask the court to realize him on bail pending the determination of his case.